BethanyG/python/CONTRIBUTING.md

 The Python track maintainers are happy to review your work and help troubleshoot with you.&nbsp;💛&nbsp;💙&nbsp;
 Issues, requests and PRs in the repo are reviewed as soon as is practical/possible.
 Remember that those responding may be in a different timezone or tied up with other tasks, so **please wait at least 72 hours before pinging.**

-- Pull Requests should be focused around a single exercise, issue, or change, unless you've discussed something different ahead of time with maintainers.
+- PRs should focus on a single exercise, issue, or change, unless you've discussed something different ahead of time with maintainers.
-- PR titles & descriptions should make clear **what** has changed and **why**, and [should link][closing-words] &nbsp;🔗&nbsp; to any related issues the PR addresses.
+- Titles & descriptions should make clear **what** has changed & **why**.
+Please [link][closing-words] &nbsp;🔗&nbsp;any related issues.
-- Python code should follow the standards found in [PEP8][PEP8] (["For Humans" version here][pep8-for-humans]).
-- If you need help, comment in the PR/issue.&nbsp; 🙋🏽‍♀️ &nbsp;
+- If you need help, comment in the PR or issue.&nbsp; 🙋🏽‍♀️ &nbsp;
-- If you would like in-progress feedback/discussion, please mark your Pull Request as a **`[draft]`**.
+- If you would like in-progress feedback/discussion, please mark your PR as a **`[draft]`**.
 Add a note about any areas you would like reviewers to focus on.
-- All files should have a proper [EOL][EOL].
-This means one carriage return at the end of the final line of text files.
-  Otherwise, watch out &nbsp;⚠️&nbsp; for trailing spaces, extra blank lines, extra spaces, and spaces in blank lines.
 - Continuous Integration is going to run **a lot** of checks.
 Try to understand & fix any failures.

 <br>